MikroElektronika/mikrosdk_click_v2/clicks/spiisolator4/README.md

     log_printf( &logger, "--------------------------\r\n" );
     Delay_ms ( 100 );
 }
 ```

 ### Application Task

-> This is an example that shows the use of an SPI Isolator 4 Click board™.
+> This is an example that shows the use of an SPI Isolator 4 Click board&trade;.
-> Logs Device ID of the nvSRAM 4 Click wired to the SPI Isolator 4 board™.
+> Logs Device ID of the nvSRAM 4 Click wired to the SPI Isolator 4 board&trade;.
 > Results are being sent to the Usart Terminal where you can track their changes.

 ```c
 void application_task ( void )
 {
     get_device_id( );